KSonny4/csgo-server/README.md

 # csgo-server
 This is my csgo docker server using timche csgo docker image.
 I would use the timche image, but I needed to adjust the deathmatch config and this was the most plesant way.
 Also this docker image has vim inside to be able to configure the parameters ASAP.

+The `dm_kubelka.cfg` deathmatch config is better than `dm.cfg`, it allows to buy weapons anywhere and anytime but it still a bit buggy.
+For better performance use one of the CS:GO mods (Metamod:Source, SourceMod) from community.

 first build the image using `docker build -t csgo` .

 then run the server and fill the variables: